siavash9000/dind-machine/README.md

 Provisioning and setting up a docker swarm cluster with docker-machine is fast and simple.

-there is only one major drawback: sharing the docker-machine setup with colleauges or backing up the setup is a hassle due to missing configuration options and diverging versions.
+there is only one major drawback: sharing the server setup is a hassle due to missing configuration options and diverging versions.

 dind-machine solve this problems by simply offering a docker in docker based